WhaleX Foundation

 With the loss in whales has come a loss in CO2 stored in the ocean.

-One of the ways whales help to store carbon dioxide in the ocean is through their nutrient plumes or “poo”!
-Their excreta is rich in nutrients which enable microscopic plants to grow.
-These microscopic plants known as phytoplankton take CO2 from the surface layer of the ocean during photosynthesis as they grow.
-This CO2 is replenished from the atmosphere.
-Some of the phytoplankton will then die and sink to the bottom of the ocean where they will remain for centuries storing carbon.
+One of the ways whales help to restore the climate and regenerate marine ecosystems is through their pee and nutrient plumes or “poo”!
+Their excreta is rich in the nutrients that enable microscopic plants (phytoplankton) to grow regenerating the marine ecosystem.
+The phytoplankton take up CO2 from the sunlit layer of the ocean during photosynthesis as they grow.
+This CO2 is replenished in the surface of the ocean from the atmosphere.
+Some phytoplankton are eaten while others sink to the bottom of the ocean as maine snow where they remain for centuries sequestering carbon.

-Other phytoplankton will be eaten by microscopic animals such as zooplankton, whose fecal pelltes also fall to the bottom of the ocean or may in turn be eaten by fish and other marine animals up the food chain.
-As the base of the food chain, phytoplankton regenerate ocean health and help to increase fish stocks which can provide protein to malnourished populations.
+Additinally phytoplankton are eaten by microscopic animals such as zooplankton, whose carbon-rich fecal pelltes also fall to the bottom of the ocean or may in turn be eaten by fish and other marine animals up the food chain.
+This process is known as the “biological pump” that helps to restore the climate.
+As the base of the food chain, phytoplankton regenerate ocean health that helps to increase fish stocks to provide protein for malnourished populations.

 Guided By Whales

-Our team at the WhaleX Foundation aim to simulate what these beautiful creatures have been doing for millennia to restore the climate, heal our oceans and benefit the malnourished.
+The WhaleX Foundation aim to simulate what these beautiful creatures have been doing for millennia to restore the climate, regenerate our oceans and benefit the malnourished.